-The Food, Lodging & Pools unit regulates and routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, short term events involving food dispensing, vending machines, indoor food carts, and ice-cream and mobile vendors.
+The Food, Lodging & Pools unit routinely inspects all food service establishments in the City of Minneapolis including restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, short term events where food sold or given away, vending machines, indoor food carts, and ice-cream and mobile vendors (food trucks).

 Food Safety Videos